PoisotLab/website/content/papers/_index.md

 re-direct public research funding to their shareholders through mandatory open access, they bring great value to humankind.
-If you are tempted to use a website like sci-hub to get access to our research for free (instead of paying a publisher for it), ask yourself:

-What would Aaron Swartz do?
+If you are tempted to use a website like sci-hub to get access to our research for free (instead of paying a publisher for it), ask yourself: what would Aaron Swartz do?